More than 500 foreign hikers rescued after deadly landslide in Nepal

 The landslide, which occurred on Saturday morning in Nepal’s Sindhupalchowk district, has left a trail of destruction.
 At least 33 people have died and more than 130 people are missing.

-The disaster has also sparked fears of flash floods downstream - including in neighboring India - as it has blocked the Sunkoshi river, forming an artificial lake.
+The disaster has also sparked fears of flash floods downstream - including in neighbouring India - as it has blocked the Sunkoshi river, forming an artificial lake.